GBKS/opendesign.guide/content/2-the-designers-role.md

 As a designer, you might be wondering exactly how you can contribute to open source projects.
 The good news is that there are many ways to get involved, each utilizing different aspects of your design expertise.

 **User Research** is essential for understanding the role a project plays in users lives.
 Listening to the community and speaking with users about their needs, behaviors, and pain points helps inform design decisions and ensure that the software meets real user needs.
+A unique aspect of open-source user research is that you are part of the community and in direct contact with users and contributors all the time.

 **User Interface (UI) Design** is perhaps the most visible form of contribution.
 This involves creating visually appealing and intuitive interfaces for applications.
 Your work here can transform a powerful but intimidating piece of software into something that users find inviting and easy to use.